bespoke-silicon-group/bsg_bladerunner/README.md

 being developed to support Graph Computations.

-C/C++, Python, and Pytorch programs can interact with a Cooperatively Simulated (Cosimulated) HammerBlade Node using Synopysis VCS.
+C/C++, Python, and Pytorch programs can interact with a Cooperatively Simulated (Cosimulated) HammerBlade Node using Synopysis VCS or Verilator.
 The HammerBlade Runtime and Cosimulation top levels are in [BSG Replicant](https://github.com/bespoke-silicon-group/bsg_replicant) repository.